中文

 Remarkable Student Outcomes

-Beyond admissions results, many mentees grew into resilient, thoughtful, and compassionate young leaders prepared to thrive in college and beyond.
+Beyond admissions results, many mentees grew into resilient, adaptable, and compassionate young leaders prepared to thrive in college and beyond.
 Others who engaged more briefly still gained valuable clarity, direction, and strong admissions outcomes.
 Among families who are coachable, committed, and resourceful, our success rate has been near 100%.
 Outcomes vary by individual.
-See selected testimonials and success stories.
+See testimonials and success stories.

 .